-A great wedding photography contract will set out all the necessary terms to protect your work, avoid any nasty surprises, and keep your photography business ticking along smoothly.
+A great wedding photography contract will set out all the necessary terms to protect your wor.
+Avoid any nasty surprises, and keep your photography business ticking along smoothly.

-Put yourself in your client’s shoes: they are right in the midst of organizing one of the most important days of their lives.
-Even the most chilled out, go-with-the-flow types would be forgiven for having things slip their mind, or getting confused between agreements with different vendors and suppliers.
+Put yourself in your client’s shoes.
+They are right in the midst of organizing one of the most important days of their lives.
+Even the most chilled out, go-with-the-flow types would be forgiven for having things slip their mind.
+You will be getting confused between agreements with different vendors and suppliers.

-Misunderstandings happen easily; especially when speaking on the phone, or discussing terms via email or text message.
-A contract is the only way to be 100% sure that all particulars are laid out and fully understood by everyone involved.
+Misunderstandings happen easily; especially when speaking on the phone or discussing terms via email or text message.
+A contract is the only way to be 100% sure that all particulars are laid out.
+More, the rules have to be fully understood by everyone involved.

 And being specific is crucial: try to avoid using generic terms like “the photographer” and “the client”.
-Ideally, you’d create a unique wedding photography contract for each booking, and would aim to be as detailed as possible; using people’s names, venue locations, dates and any statutory laws that may apply.
+Ideally, you’d create a unique wedding photographer contract for each booking, and would aim to be as detailed as possible; using people’s names, venue locations, dates, and any statutory laws that may apply.

 What are must-have terms any wedding photography contract should include?

-It’s not fun to consider what could go wrong during the project, but by running through these scenarios in your mind you is important to protect yourself (and your clients) against all eventualities.
+It’s not fun to consider what could go wrong during the project.
+But by running through these scenarios in your mind, you are important to protect yourself (and your clients) against all eventualities.